WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings-Oct2021-onwards.md

 #### Who helped you this week?
 - EK in workshop last two weeks
 - ABL in Athena proposal
-- KW in lot sof admin stuff
+- KW in lots of admin stuff

 #### What did you struggle with?

 - Time
+  - KW: 😭 Feel you - and you're doing SO much.
+Be gentle with yourself 🌺

 #### What would you like to work on next week?

 - TTW delgation
+  - KW: 💯

 #### Where do you need help from Kirstie?

-- Parnership
+- Partnership
+  - KW: Good chat - thank you 🙏
 - OLS contract
+  - KW: Discussed in meeting - exciting! 🙌

 ---